hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 What's happening
 * File system browser
 * 1000s of records, server streamed as you scroll - database to dom
-* Try holding Page Down to "play the tape forward" (click to focus the table)
+* Try holding Page Down to "play the tape forward"
 * It's very fast, faster than the v2 datomic browser, with larger viewports, and more complex markup
 * nontrivial row rendering - tree indentation, hyperlinks, custom row markup
-* links work (try it) with inline navigation, with urls, browser history, refresh, etc!
+* links work (try it) with inline navigation, **browser history, forward/back, page refresh**, etc!
 Cool

-Performance notes
-* **This is not our fastest demo, this demo is optimized for simple code.**
-* the row-blinking artifacts are caused by what seems to be a spurious round trip, it looks like an Electric issue.
-* It can be worked around here by setting `:overquery-factor` to 3, i.e., loading extra 1 page both above and below the viewport.
-This almost entirely resolves the row blinking when scrolling sequentially (especially on mobile), at the cost of some page load time in fullscreen mode when the page size is large, which is why we've left it off here.
-* We'll release an even faster demo soon - we have an internal POC that adds a bit of code complexity to achieve hardware accelerated scroll performance – which blew me away when I first experienced it!
-Very exciting
+  * the explorer router even composes seamlessly with the tutorial router
+  * in fact, the explorer (an electric function) literally composes with the tutorial (an electric function)
+  * **"App as a Function"**

 Background
 * In [Talk: Electric Clojure v3: Differential Dataflow for UI (Getz 2024)](https://hyperfiddle-docs.notion.site/Talk-Electric-Clojure-v3-Differential-Dataflow-for-UI-Getz-2024-2e611cebd73f45dc8cc97c499b3aa8b8), we demonstrated what we hope to be an abstraction safe virtual scroll, which had performance issues at the time of the talk (which was the first preview of Electric v3).